tedeh/jayson/README.md

 * See the [Official JSON-RPC 2.0 Specification][jsonrpc-spec] for additional information on how Jayson handles different types of batches, mainly with regards to notifications, request errors and so forth.
 * There is no guarantee that the results will be in the same order as request Array `request`.
 To find the right result, compare the ID from the request with the ID in the result yourself.

+#### Callback syntactic sugar

+When the length (number of arguments) of a client callback function is either 2 or 3 it receives slightly different values when invoked.

+* 2 arguments: first argument is an error or `null`, second argument is the response object as returned (containing _either_ a `result` or a `error` property) or `null` for notifications.
+* 3 arguments: first argument is an error or null, second argument is a JSON-RPC `error` property or `null` (if success), third argument is a JSON-RPC `result` property or `null` (if error).

+When doing a batch request with a 3-length callback, the second argument will be an array of requests with a `error` property and the third argument will be an array of requests with a `result` property.

 #### Client interfaces

 ##### Client.http